patrick-pagni/data-is-poetry-public/README.md

 For this model to be successful we must get an r-squared better than 0.

 The cross-validation score, and test score are both approximately 0.56.
-This means the model explain 56% of the variance within the dataset.
+This means the model explains 56% of the variance within the dataset.
 This is considerably better than the baseline prediction.

 To visualise this, I created the following plot: